 Maximum occupancy: 90 seated auditorium-style; 50-60 at folding tables.

-Audiovisual capacities: Wi-Fi, cable TV connection, DVD player, ceiling-mounted projector, motorized screen, plug-in for laptop-based presentations, three wall-mounted televisions with Wii, Wii U, Playstation, Playstation 4, XBox 1 and XBox 360 gaming systems.
+Audiovisual capacities: Wi-Fi, cable TV connection, DVD player, ceiling-mounted projector, motorized screen, plug-in for laptop-based presentations (2 laptops with PowerPoint available), Mac to HDMI adapter, three wall-mounted televisions with Wii, Wii U, Playstation, Playstation 4, XBox 1 and XBox 360 gaming systems.

 Maximum occupancy: 15 seated around a large conference table.

-Audiovisual capacities: Wi-Fi, cable TV connection, wall-mounted TV, plug-in for laptop-based presentations, Polycom for audio conference calls.
+Audiovisual capacities: Wi-Fi, cable TV connection, wall-mounted TV, plug-in for laptop-based presentations (2 laptops with PowerPoint available), Polycom for audio conference calls.

 The History Room may also be used for quiet study, unless it’s reserved for a meeting/program.
 Check in at the reference desk.
 Read the use policy >>